 The education, occupation and income figures are compiled from the 2008-2012 American Community Survey, a statistical survey administered by the US Census bureau.
 The geographic boundaries used to create Westbard's "Education, Occupation & Income (EOI) Study Area" boundary are 15 Census block groups within a one-mile radius of the center of the 1982 Plan Area Boundary (roughly defined as 5353 Westbard Avenue), which is designed to provide a richer profile of the surrounding area's education, occupation and income characteristics.
-Refer to Figure F.5 for exact geographic boundaries.
+Refer to Figure G.5 for exact geographic boundaries.

-Figure F.4: Household Income (2012) Source: 2008-2012 American Community Survey, 5-year estimates
+Figure G.4: Household Income (2012) Source: 2008-2012 American Community Survey, 5-year estimates

-Figure F.5: Employment, Occupation and Income Census Blocks
+Figure G.5: Employment, Occupation and Income Census Blocks

-- The average household income in the Westbard EOI Study Area was \$199,498, about \$69,000 higher than the County's average of \$130,415 in 2012 (see Table F.2). - In the EOI Study Area, about nine in 10 (86 percent) of the adults age 25 years and older had a bachelor, graduate or professional degree compared to about six in 10 (57 percent) countywide. - About three in 10 (30 percent) employed residents in the Westbard EOI Study Area held professional, scientific and management occupations compared to about 22 percent countywide (see Table F.3). - The EOI Study Area, with 3.8 percent of its residents having incomes below the poverty level, had a lower incidence of poverty compared to 6.5 percent found countywide.
+- The average household income in the Westbard EOI Study Area was \$199,498, about \$69,000 higher than the County's average of \$130,415 in 2012 (see Table G.2). - In the EOI Study Area, about nine in 10 (86 percent) of the adults age 25 years and older had a bachelor, graduate or professional degree compared to about six in 10 (57 percent) countywide.